Woolyenough/fabric-name-history-lookup/README.md

 ---
 # Installation
 This mod can be self compiled by running the standard `gradlew build` command.
-Alternatively, you can download latest updates from [modrinth](https://modrinth.com/mod/name-history-viewer)
+Alternatively, you can download the more recent releases from [modrinth](https://modrinth.com/mod/name-history-viewer)

 ---